mydsrt-artweb/dsrt-artweb/legal/TERMS.md

-# 📜 Terms of Service
+# 📑 Terms of Service

-**Effective Date:** January 1, 2025
+Effective Date: September 2024

 Welcome to **DSRT (Digital Smart Revise Technology)**.
-By using our services, you agree to the following terms:
+By using our service, you agree to these terms.

----

-## 1. ✅ Use of Service
+## 1. Use of Service
-You may use our tools (photo, video, logo, background removal) only for lawful purposes.
+- You must be at least 13 years old.
+- You may not misuse the service or attempt unauthorized access.

-## 2. 🔐 Accounts
+## 2. Accounts
-You are responsible for maintaining the security of your account credentials.
+- You are responsible for maintaining the confidentiality of your account.
+- You agree to provide accurate and up-to-date information.

-## 3. 💳 Payments
+## 3. Premium Features
-Premium features require a valid subscription.
-All payments are non-refundable unless required by law.
+- Premium access requires payment via Stripe.
+- Refunds are subject to Stripe’s policy.

-## 4. ⚖️ Intellectual Property
+## 4. Intellectual Property
-All content, designs, and software remain the property of DSRT unless otherwise stated.
+- Content created with DSRT remains yours.
+- DSRT retains rights to the software and branding.

-## 5. 🚫 Limitation of Liability
+## 5. Termination
-We provide services "as-is" without warranties.
-DSRT is not liable for damages resulting from usage.
+- We reserve the right to suspend accounts that violate our terms.

-## 6. 🔄 Changes
+## 6. Governing Law
-We may update these Terms at any time.
-Continued use means you accept the new Terms.

----

-📩 For legal questions, contact **legal@dsrt-app.com**
+These terms are governed by applicable international law.